-Description of asset/liability Classification Trade and other receivables Loans and receivables Loans to subsidiaries Loans and receivables Cash and cash equivalents Loans and receivables Interest bearing borrowings Financial liabilities at amortised cost Trade and other payables Financial liabilities at amortised cost Loans from subsidiaries Financial liabilities at amortised cost
+Description of asset/liability Classification Trade and other receivables Loans and receivables Loans to subsidiaries Loans and receivables Cash and cash equivalents Loans and receivables Interest bearing borrowings Financial liabilities at amortised cost Trade and other payables Financial liabilities at amortised cost Loans from subsidiaries Financial liabilities at amortised cost subsequently measured at amortised cost using the effective interest rate method.
+Trade receivables are recognised and carried at original invoice amount as the effect of imputing interest is considered to be insignificant.
+The allowance raised is the amount needed to reduce the carrying value to the present value of expected future cash receipts.
+Bad debts are written off when concrete cases of default are identified.
+Gains and losses are recognised in profit and loss when the loans and receivables are derecognised or impaired, as well as through the amortisation process.

-Loans and receivables Trade and other receivables
+Loans and receivables